vacademycz/book-usrv2-cz/disky-zarizeni.rst

 Disky a zařízení
 ################

-This is an ordinary paragraph, introducing a block quote.

     "V Linuxu je je vše soubor.
 Pokud to není soubor, je to proces."

     -- Kamenné pravidlo souborů v Linuxu